Office hours: Monday - Friday, 9.00 - 17.00 EDT (UTC-04)

 How can I participate in ISTM activities?

 ISTM Members are encouraged to participate in ISTM Volunteer Activity Groups.
 ISTM Members can request an appointment to one of the many Committees that work on ISTM programs and products.
 ISTM Members are also encouraged to join and participate in a Professional Group.
 Established ISTM Professional Groups include Nursing and Pharmacist.
-ISTM also offers members the opportunity to become involved in one or more of its current Interest Groups: Responsible Travel, Migrant and Refugee Health, Pediatrics, Student Travel Abroad and Psychological Health of Travellers.
+ISTM also offers members the opportunity to become involved in one or more of its current Interest Groups: Migrant and Refugee Health, Military Travel, Older Traveller, Pediatrics, Psychological Health of Travellers, Responsible Travel, Student Travel Abroad and Travel for Work.
 ISTM Members wishing to establish new Interest Groups can receive more information here.

 What is TravelMed?